 After a diagnosis, several things may happen.
 You may have a CT scan or MRI to assess whether the cancer has spread elsewhere.
 Your Gleason score will also be calculated, which is a measurement of how aggressive your cancer is.
 Based on these results, as well as your family history and PSA value, your doctor will discuss with you some medical treatment options.
 Among these are surgery, chemotherapy, radiation, brachytherapy, androgen deprivation therapy, and active surveillance.
 A further explanation is below:

-Complementary Naturopathic Care of Prostate Cancer
+Complementary & Integrative Care of Prostate Cancer